Kamyil/typed-pubsub/README.md

 You can get more info about this here:
 <https://www.enjoyalgorithms.com/blog/publisher-subscriber-pattern>

-...so you can match it to whatever name you want :)

 # I would like to extend the functionality of it

 Since it's a simple class, you can easily extend it by using an `extends` keyword